MicrosoftDocs/microsoft-style-guide/styleguide/bias-free-communication.md

 **Don’t use slang**, especially if it could be considered profane or derogatory, such as *pimp* or *bitch*.

-**In fictitious scenarios, use a variety of names****,** both male and female, that reflect various cultural backgrounds.
-To find legally approved names for scenarios and examples, visit [Approved fictitious names and guidelines](https://microsoft.sharepoint.com/sites/LCAWeb/Home/Copyrights-Trademarks-and-Patents/Trademarks/Fictitious-Names) on CELAWeb.
-(This site requires Microsoft network access.)
+**In fictitious scenarios, use a variety of names,** both male and female, that reflect various cultural backgrounds.

 **Be conscious of stereotypes in job roles.** For example, in fictitious scenarios, use male and female names from a